 Sahaana Shankar

-Midlands-based, India-born Junior Designer creating work shaped by empathy for connection, comfort, and the little moments that matter.
+Junior Designer based in the Midlands, creating experience-led work shaped by empathy, connection, and the little moments that matter.

 (Work Index)